 Conventional meetings are cancelled until further notice but we now meet by video conferencing using Zoom.

-Others who are interested are welcome to join the meeting.
+All U3A members are welcome to join the meeting.
 You may contact the convener through the blue bird on the top right of this page.

 Convener: Mike Black, tel 020 8997 5503 or email through the blue bird above